apify/apify-docs/sources/platform/actors/index.md

 * [Examples](./examples.md)

-## Public, private, and paid actors
+## Public and private actors

-Actors can be [public](./running/store.md) (free or paid) or private.
+Actors can be [public](./running/store.md) or private.
 Private actors are yours to use and keep, and no one will see them if you don't want them to.
 Public actors are [available to everyone](./running/store.md) in [Apify Store](https://apify.com/store).
 You can make them free to use, or you can [charge for them](https://blog.apify.com/make-regular-passive-income-developing-web-automation-actors-b0392278d085/).